MCSManager/MCSManager/README.md

 ## Runtime Environment

-MCSManager control panel can run on both Windows and Linux platforms without database or specific system configuration.
+MCSManager panel can run on both Windows and Linux platforms without a database or specific system configuration.
 As a lightweight control panel, you only need Node.js to run it.

 Required Node.js version: **14.17.0** or above.